zowe/docs-site/docs/user-guide/cli-install-cli-checklist.md

 :::info Required roles: systems administrator, devops architect, security administrator, systems programmer
 :::

-The checklist includes a brief description of the steps, with links to more comprehensive information required for the installation.
+The checklist includes a brief description of the steps required for installation of Zowe CLI.
 The checklist also identifies the roles that are typically required to complete the step, which enables the pre-installation planning team to focus on the tasks for which they are responsible.

 For a printable version of this checklist, <a href="/stable/Zowe_CLI_Installation_Checklist.xlsx" target="_blank">click here</a>.